-Plan Category (A) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (B) Weighted Average E Price of Outstand Options, Warrants Rights ling (C) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plan (excluding securities reflected in column (A)) Equity Compensation Plans approved by stockholders 3,219,648 (1) \$ 13.43 (2) 2,770,885 (3) Equity Compensation Plans not approved by stockholders - - Total 3,219,648 \$ 13.43 - 2,770,885
+Plan Category (A) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (B) Weighted Aver Price of Ou Options, Wa Righ age Exercise tstanding rrants, and (C) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plan (excluding securities reflected in column (A)) Equity Compensation Plans approved by stockholders 3,219,648 (1) \$ 13.43 (2) 2,770,885 (3) Equity Compensation Plans not approved by stockholders Total 3,219,648 \$ 13.43 2,770,885

-(1) Consists of shares subject to outstanding stock options, restricted stock units and performance restricted stock units under the Hostess Brands, Inc. 2016 Equity Incentive Plan (the "2016 Plan"), some of which are vested and some of which remain subject to the vesting and/or performance criteria relating to the respective equity award.

-- (2) Represents the weighted average exercise price of 2,071,115 stock options and excludes the impact of 1,148,533 shares of restricted stock units for which no exercise price is payable. - (3) Consists of shares available for future issuance under the 2016 Plan.
+- (1) Consists of shares subject to outstanding stock options, restricted stock units and performance restricted stock units under the Hostess Brands, Inc. 2016 Equity Incentive Plan (the "2016 Plan"), some of which are vested and some of which remain subject to the vesting and/or performance criteria relating to the respective equity award. - (2) Represents the weighted average exercise price of 2,071,115 stock options and excludes the impact of 1,148,533 shares of restricted stock units for which no exercise price is payable. - (3) Consists of shares available for future issuance under the 2016 Plan.

-For additional information, refer to Item 11 of Part III of this Annual Report on Form 10-K.
+For additional information, refer to Item 11 of Part III of this Annual Report on Form 10-K/A.